 The additive package used in the LLDPE, contains an ultra violet [UV] stabiliser to protect the polymer during outdoor use.
 The polymer is UV stabilised using a Hindered Amine Light Stabiliser [HALS] and according to testing, which has been carried out [Technical Service Department, Sasol Polymers, Sasol, South Africa] would be classified as a UV8 grade.
 This translates to use in applications where long term UV stabilisation is required in harsh environmental conditions of high heat and sunlight.

 In excess of twenty years.
 Since the manufacture of the first rotomoulded Enviro Loo in 1993, to date [September 2019) Enviro Options has not had one report of degradation by sunlight.

 Only the evaporative urinal tank can be linked to multi storey installations.
 Please note that in these installations, extension vent pipes and electrical fans would be required.
 In the case of using an electrical fan, it is possible to adapt the vent pipe flange on the top section and make use of an alternate and smaller sized vent pipe.

-There are different individual toilet usage averages available and they vary between 3.25 and 5 usages / flushes per day [United States Geological survey].
+There are different individual toilet usage averages available varying between 3.25 and 5 usages/ flushes per day [United States Geological survey].

 Women generally spend twice as much time in the restroom as men, with an average of 89 seconds and 39 seconds for men [World Toilet Summit 2008].

-There are many differing standards regarding the ratio of toilets required versus the potential number of users.
+There are differing standards regarding the ratio of toilets required versus the potential number of users.
 Standards vary from country to country and between regions or states within a country.
 There are no standards available for alternative or dry systems and therefore the following ratios [South African Bureau of Standards – SABS 0400-1900] for flushing toilets can be used as a guide: -

 For public ablution facilities, some Consultants use a ratio of fourteen people to one for a flushing system.